-Certum and subordinate registration authorities confirm the identity and other attributes of the natural person or legal entity applying for qualified certificate with a valid identity card or passport or entry in the Business Activity Register or using another method, in accordance with the provisions of the art.
+Certum and subordinate registration authorities confirm the identity and other attributes of the natural person or legal entity applying for qualified certificate with a valid identity card, mDowód document11, passport, polish residency card or using another method, in accordance with the provisions of the art.
 2412 of the eIDAS Regulation.